Qiskit/qiskit-serverless/infrastructure/helm/quantumserverless/README.md

 Update values.yaml file.
 Find and replace the following strings

 - **CLIENTSECRET-CHANGEME**: string used as the secret for a OIDC protocol
+- **REPOSITORYSECRET-CHANGEME**: string used as the secret for a OIDC protocol
 - **HELM-RELEASE**: release name used in the helm install command
 - **LOCAL-IP**: IP address that can be accessed from both outside of the cluster and inside of the cluster.